Darshan0902/KAGGLE./README.md

 a lower dimension space, the variance of the data in the lower dimensional space should be maximum.

+ Principal component analysis (PCA) is a popular technique for analyzing large datasets containing a high number of dimensions/features per observation, increasing the interpretability of data while preserving the maximum amount of information, and enabling the visualization of multidimensional data.

 It involves the following steps:

-Construct the covariance matrix of the data.
+-Construct the covariance matrix of the data.
-Compute the eigenvectors of this matrix.
+-Compute the eigenvectors of this matrix.
-Eigenvectors corresponding to the largest eigenvalues are used to reconstruct a large fraction of variance of the original data.Hence, we are left with a lesser number of eigenvectors, and there might have been some data loss in the process.
-But, the most important variances should be retained by the remaining eigenvectors.
+-Eigenvectors corresponding to the largest eigenvalues are used to -reconstruct a large fraction of variance of the original data.Hence, -we are left with a lesser number of eigenvectors, and there might -have been some data loss in the process.
+But, the most -important variances should be retained by the remaining eigenvectors.